 Failure to pay backlog fee

 As we mentioned in an earlier blog post, under GDUFA pending Abbreviated New Drug Applications (ANDAs) were required to pay a backlog fee.
 ANDAs that were submitted and pending prior to October 1, 2012 were put in the backlog cohort and the sponsor was required to pay the fee if they expected the FDA to continue their review (they also had the option to withdraw the ANDA).

 FDA’s list of publicly available DMFs

-After October 1, 2012, no generic drug submission referencing a specific Type II Active Pharmaceutical Ingredient Drug Master File would be received unless the DMF fee was paid and the DMF was deemed available for reference.
-Once the DMF fee was paid, the FDA made this information known by placing it on FDA’s publicly available list of DMFs which also became available this week.
-The DMFs on this list have paid the fee and did not fail an initial completeness assessment.
-These DMFs can be referenced in ANDAs and/or supplements so as to permit the FDA to receive the submissions.
+After October 1, 2012, no generic drug submission referencing a specific Type II Active Pharmaceutical Ingredient Drug Master File was to be received unless the DMF fee was paid and the DMF was deemed available for reference.
+Once the DMF fee was paid, the FDA made this information known by placing it on FDA’s publicly available list of DMFs which also became available in February 2013.